ll7u/rsschool-cv/cv.md

 ### discord: #0644

 I used to learn a little about html/css language.
-Since technology is developing rapidly, I decided to improve my skills, so I went to study at RS School
+Since technology is developing rapidly, I decided to improve my skills, so I went to study at RS School.

 ### Tech skills
 html, css, sql